Alpine Skills Course (ASC)

 The Alpine Skills Course (ASC) will introduce you to the world of mountaineering on snow and ice.
 This is a 7-day introductory to intermediate-level alpine climbing course.
 You will develop the skills and confidence to safely undertake independent climbing trips in serious, glaciated alpine terrain - coached by NZ's guiding professionals.

-The focus of the ASC is on skill development and building your core competencies.
+The ASC’s focus is on skill development and building your core competencies.
 You will learn the safest, modern techniques for climbing on snow, ice, and alpine rock.

 All training is by our professional IFMGA/NZMGA guides at a fantastic remote glaciated venue in the Aoraki Mount Cook alpine region.
-We fly in and out of the mountains to maximise your time in the mountains.
+We fly in and out of the mountains to maximise your productive climbing and training time.

 Learnings & Outcomes